club-40/odin-pantry/CONTRIBUTING.md

 Explain the motivation for the change in the commit message body.
 This commit message should explain _why_ you are making the change.
-You can include a comparison of the previous behavior with the new behavior in order to illustrate the impact of the change.
+You can include a comparison of the previous behavior with the new behavior to illustrate the impact of the change.

 ### Commit Message Footer